Tiyth/Minecraft-Guides-Bees/pages/02.tools-villagers-frames-and-hives/07.frames/docs.md

 |Impregnated Frame | 240                 | x2 Production |
 |Proven Frame      |720                  | x2 Production |

+### Untreated Frame
+It is the weakest and most basic type of frame.
+Sometimes it may be found in village Apiaries.
+Each Untreated Frame will double a bee’s productivity.

+Impregnated Frame
+Each freame doubles the bee’s productivity.
+It has a longer durability than the Untreated Frame, but a shorter one compared to the Proven Frame.
+Impregnated Frames can sometimes be found inside Villager Apiaries.

+Proven Frame
+Each frame doubles the bees productivity.
+Out of the three Forestry frames (Untreated, Impregnated and Proven), the Proven Frame has the longest durability.
+Proven Frames can only be bought from Apiarist Villagers.

 **Extra Bees Frames**

 | Name             | Durability          | Function                                            |